Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components

 \end{itemize} \end{prop}

 Observe that in the third statement, the peripheral structures are marked.
-From the second point we already know that there exists an isomorphism from $G_w$ to $G_{w'}$ intertwinning the markings, but we have no guarantee that this isomorphism can be taken fiber-and-orientation preserving.
+From the second point we already know that there exists an isomorphism from $G_w$ to $G_{w'}$ intertwining the markings, but we have no guarantee that this isomorphism can be taken fibre-and-orientation preserving.
 Thanks to the third point we will know whether it can or not.

 The first and last points of the statement of Proposition \ref{prop;double_DF} make a reformulation of \cite[Proposition 2.4]{D_MSJ}, to which we refer, but that we don't syntactically reproduce.
-This \cite[Proposition 2.4]{D_MSJ} gives an algorithm that, given relatively hyperbolic groups without any non-trivial peripheral splitting (relative to their transversal peripheral structures), terminates and provides a certificate of non-isomorphy, or a collection of isomorphisms as in the last point, or a certain cyclic splitting of one of the groups.
-Observe that in our case, there is no non-trivial peripheral splitting or cyclic splitting (relative to their transversal peripheral structures), because we consider white vertex groups in a JSJ decomposition.
+This \cite[Proposition 2.4]{D_MSJ} gives an algorithm that, given relatively hyperbolic groups with residually finite peripheral subgroups (that fiber, endowed with a fiber and an orientation), without any non-trivial peripheral splitting (relative to their transversal peripheral structures), terminates and provides a certificate of non-isomorphy, or a collection of isomorphisms as in the last point, or a certain cyclic splitting of one of the groups.
+We note that the argument of the proof of \cite[Proposition 2.4]{D_MSJ} does not require the fiber $F$ to be free, nor finitely generated.
+The crucial properties are the existence of the fiber, a well-defined orientation, that the suspension is relatively hyperbolic relative to residually finite peripheral subgroups, and that there are no peripheral edge groups in its JSJ decomposition.
+In our case, there are no non-trivial peripheral splittings or cyclic splittings (relative to their transversal peripheral structures), because we consider white vertex groups in a JSJ decomposition.